tjrobinson/tjrobinson.net/content/blog/2017-04-28-creating-a-self-signed-ssl-certificate-on-windows-using-powershell.md

 ---
-title: "Creating a self signed SSL certificate on Windows using PowerShell"
+title: Creating a self signed SSL certificate on Windows using PowerShell
-date: "2017-04-28"
+date: 2017-04-28
+tags:
+  - powershell
 ---

 # Creating a self signed SSL certificate on Windows using PowerShell